Overview of Maryland Law About Rental Housing

 - Changes in Property Ownership and other unusual situations

-A “residential lease” is a contract between a landlord and a renter, giving the renter the right to live in a house or apartment.
-This article gives a brief outline of several common concepts having to do with residential leases, and the duties of landlords and renters.
+A “residential lease” is an oral or written contract between a landlord and a renter, giving the renter the right to live in a house or apartment.
+This article briefly outlines several common concepts having to do with residential leases and the duties of landlords and renters.

 The landlord can also be known as the “lessor,” and the renter can also be known as the “tenant” or “lessee.”